CodingRainbowCat/CatCafeProject/README.md

     ```sh
     npm install
     ```
+4. Run PostgreSQL Server from services.msc: Look for a Service called "postgresql-x64-17", right click -> Start.
+5. Create a DB called 'cat_cafe_db':
+    ```sh
+    cd "C:\Program Files\PostgreSQL\17\bin"
+    psql.exe -U postgres
+    CREATE DATABASE cat_cafe_db
+    ```
+6. Create an .env file in the CatCafeProject folder and set it up with the following values:
+    ```sh
+    RDS_HOSTNAME=localhost
+    RDS_PORT=5432
+    RDS_USERNAME=[username provided on PostreSQL setup, or its default value: "postgres"]
+    RDS_PASSWORD=[password provided on PostgreSQL setup]
+    RDS_DB_NAME=cat_cafe_db
+    ```

 ## Running the Project
-To run the project, open the project in Visual Studio Code and execute the following command in the terminal:
+To run the API, open a cmd from the folder where you have the project and run the following command:
 ```sh
 npm run dev
 ```
+You can also open the project in Visual Studio Code and execute the command in the VS terminal.
 After the server starts, you can access the Swagger interface by opening [http://localhost:3000/api-docs](http://localhost:3000/api-docs) in your browser.

 ### Authentication
 The staff endpoints have JWT authentication, and uses a JWT secret.
 A JWT secret is a string used to sign and verify JSON Web Tokens (JWTs).
 It's essential for ensuring that your JWTs are secure and can't be tampered with.
 When you create a JWT, you use the secret to generate a signature.
 When a user sends the JWT back, your server uses the same secret to verify the signature.
-You'll need to create a .env file with this variable set: "JWT_SECRET=".
+You'll need to add to the .env file this variable: "JWT_SECRET=".
 Use a long, random, and unpredictable string for the value.

 Using JWT Authentication also means that you'll be working with a Bearer Token that you need to send in the header whenever you want to call an endpoint.
 You can set the header in the config like this:
 ```sh